dotnet/AspNetCore.Docs/aspnetcore/performance/caching/distributed.md

 Caching solutions usually rely on in-memory storage to provide fast retrieval of cached data, but memory is a limited resource and costly to expand.
 Only store commonly used data in a cache.

-Generally, a Redis cache provides higher throughput and lower latency than a SQL Server cache.
-However, benchmarking is usually required to determine the performance characteristics of caching strategies.
+For most apps, a Redis cache provides higher throughput and lower latency than a SQL Server cache.
+However, benchmarking is recommended to determine the performance characteristics of caching strategies.

 When SQL Server is used as a distributed cache backing store, use of the same database for the cache and the app's ordinary data storage and retrieval can negatively impact the performance of both.
 We recommend using a dedicated SQL Server instance for the distributed cache backing store.